TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms NOAA satellites aid in the rescue of 275 lives in 2017 AROUND NOAA // January brought largest drought footprint in nearly 4 years to U.S. Study: People in parts of U.S. and beyond breathe unhealthy ozone pollution more than 2 weeks a year Podcast: Geodesy, the invisible backbone of navigation
+Enter Search Terms It's #WhaleWeek at NOAA Science is helping us better understand the threats whales face.
+See how.
+AROUND NOAA // NOAA satellites aid in the rescue of 275 lives in 2017 January brought largest drought footprint in nearly 4 years to U.S. Study: People in parts of U.S. and beyond breathe unhealthy ozone pollution more than 2 weeks a year

 *   About our agency
 *   News and features